You usually hear people mention Copyrights, Trademarks, Patents, and Intellectual Property.

 And I didn’t tell you this, the magic word for Contract is “whatever” because you can create whatever you want to the contract.

-So with this, I believe that you’re well equipped to look at any situation that your business may be facing and decide what you need to do to protect your assets like if you’re writing content, if you’re having your own content well you know that it’s protected automatically, you don’t have to register to anything sometimes may be a good addition but it wouldn’t affect the ownership.
+So with this, I believe that you’re well equipped to look at any situation that your business may be facing and decide what you need to do to protect your assets like if you’re writing content if you’re having your own content well you know that it’s protected automatically, you don’t have to register to anything sometimes may be good addition but it wouldn’t affect the ownership.
 And you know that you shouldn’t use other people’s content without their permission.
-You also know that if you came up with a revolutionary idea, a new product or a new method of doing something, well there’s really two avenues you can either try to get a patent and know that it’ll be a very long process that’s gonna cost you a lot of money and even if you succeed you only gonna have a few years to enforce that monopoly or you could go the trade secrets route.
+You also know that if you came up with a revolutionary idea, a new product, or a new method of doing something, well there’s really two avenues you can either try to get a patent and know that it’ll be a very long process that’s gonna cost you a lot of money and even if you succeed you only gonna have a few years to enforce that monopoly or you could go the trade secrets route.
 Don’t get a patent, don’t spend that money.
 I would say if you can protect your invention other than through the patents don’t get the patent.
 Just go through the know-how, just go through the trade secrets, right?
 That’s the posh part!
 And make sure that you protect your brand because the brand can live forever.
 The brand can live on and on and on and nothing else is proprietary about your business, you can still rely on your brand to tell people why they should go and buy from you versus somebody else.

 Disclaimer: Please note that this post and this video are not and are not intended as legal advice.
 Your situation may be different from the facts assumed in this post or video.
 Your reading this post or watching this video does not create a lawyer-client relationship between you and Trademark Factory International Inc., and you should not rely on this post or this video as the only source of information to make important decisions about your intellectual property.